<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Elisity

 Elisity takes an identity-first, agentless approach to microsegmentation.
-The Elisity platform turns existing network switches into policy enforcement points using its Virtual Edge technology.
+The Elisity platform turns the network infrastructure already in place into policy enforcement points using its Virtual Edge technology.
 No agents, no overlay networks, no new hardware.
 Named a Gartner Cool Vendor (2025) and Representative Vendor in the 2025 Gartner Market Guide for Microsegmentation.

 The IdentityGraph engine fuses identity data from Active Directory, CMDBs, EDR platforms, and CPS tools like Claroty and Nozomi to build per-asset identity profiles that drive policy.